gardenappl/os-labs/lab1/README.md

 This program is written for Linux only, and requires Java 8.

+Relies on the IntOps class provided by the `lab1.jar` library.

 ### Testing

 First, build the .class files, they should be in `out/production/lab1`.